#1 in Sleep Product Research

 2. Offset Coil.
 Offset coils tend to be widely used in mid- to higher-priced mattresses.
 They are similar to Bonnell coils but have better spring action and supportiveness.
 Some variations have good motion isolation.
 Durability / longevity, however, can be a weakness as the mattress may sag toward the middle as the coils wear and age.

 3. Pocket Coil.
 Pocket coils are individual coils wrapped in advanced fabric designed to minimize friction and maximize strength.
 The coils tend to provide consistent distribution of support as well as good motion isolation.
 Pocket coils are typically found in mid- to higher-priced mattresses because of their advanced manufacturing and assembly requirements.
+Consumers seeking a highly "springy" mattress may want to avoid this coil.

 4. Continuous Coil.
 The system consists of coil rows made of continuous wire that run head to toe.
 This system is often present on low- to mid-priced mattresses.
 While it is durable because each coil gets support from ones next to it, the system tends to not be especially supportive.
 In addition, because the system consists of one piece, it tends to provide no better than fair motion isolation making it a less-than-ideal choice for couples.